deephaven/web-client-ui/packages/embed-grid/README.md

 2. **Install dependencies**: Run `npm install` to install all dependencies required.
 3. **Start the UI**: Run `npm start` to start up the UI.
 It should automatically open up at http://localhost:4010.

+## Query Parameters

+- `name`: Required.
+The name of the table to load
+- `canCopy`: Optional.
+Add this query param to enable copy functionality (no value required)
+- `canDownloadCsv`: Optional.
+Add this query param to enable exporting to CSV functionality (no value required)

+## API

+The iframe provides an API to perform some basic actions with the table loaded.
+Use by posting the command/value as a [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to the `contentWindow` of the iframe element, e.g. `document.getElementById('my-iframe').contentWindow.postMessage({ command, value }, 'http://localhost:4010')`

+### Filtering

+Command: `filter`
+Value: `{ name: string; value: string }[]` - Provide an array of column name and quick filter values to set.
+Example: `document.getElementById('my-iframe').contentWindow.postMessage({ command: 'filter', value: [{ name: 'A', value: '>50' }, { name: 'B', value: '<4' } ] }, 'http://localhost:4010')`

+### Sorting

+Command: 'sort'
+Value: `{ name: string, direction?: 'ASC' | 'DESC' }[]` - Provide an array of column names to sort on, and optionally the sort direction (defaults to `'ASC'`);
+Example: `document.getElementById('my-iframe').contentWindow.postMessage({ command: 'sort', value: [{ name: 'A' }, { name: 'B', direction: 'DESC' } ] }, 'http://localhost:4010')`

 ## Advanced

 ### Application Mode

 See the guide for how to set up core in Application Mode: https://deephaven.io/core/docs/how-to-guides/app-mode/

-Once Deephaven is running, you can open a table with a specific name by adding the query param `tableName`, e.g. http://localhost:4010/?tableName=world
+Once Deephaven is running, you can open a table with a specific name by adding the query param `name`, e.g. http://localhost:4010/?name=world

 ### Configuring Server Address